Botswana & Africa Data Protection Regulatory Frameworks

 Partner Tatenda Dumba spearheads Minchin & Kelly (Botswana)'s Banking and Project Finance Division.
 Her practice encompasses project finance, debt & equity markets, derivatives and hedging transactions and public-private partnerships (PPPs).
 This breadth of knowledge extends to mining, energy, retail and property development.
 Tatenda’s experience in advising multinational banks and development financial institutions on cross-border transactions makes her a sought-after expert in banking and finance, ISDA, custodian and insolvency matters.
 Recognized by Chambers and Partners (Band 3) for her finance and project acumen, she is a trusted advisor for a diverse spectrum of clients.
 She joined Minchin & Kelly (Botswana) in 2017 as a senior associate and her talent and dedication led to her well-deserved partnership promotion in July 2019. / See full biography

-Obakeng is a dedicated Associate in Minchin & Kelly (Botswana)'s Civil & Corporate Litigation Division.
+Obakeng is a dedicated Senior Associate in Minchin & Kelly (Botswana)'s Civil & Corporate Litigation Division.
 After joining the firm in May 2019 as a legal assistant, his talent, dedication and hard work led to his admission as an attorney in February 2020, having graduated 3rd in his class.
 Obakeng continues to perfect his skills in dispute resolution.
 In addition to being an astute civil litigator, Obakeng is a qualified arbitrator and has experience dealing with arbitrations. / See full biography

 Nyaradzo Mupfuti / Partner and Head of Financial Recoveries